 During initial registration, students can enroll in a maximum of 18 units.
-During the last three days of registration and during the add-drop process, this limit is removed.
+During the add-drop period, this limit is removed.
 You are strongly advised to consider all aspects of your situation before adding additional courses.
 If you work or have family obligations that will limit the time you can devote to your studies, you are strongly urged to reduce the number of units you attempt each semester.